LonelyOrphan/week1-homework/README.md

-Repository contains quality README file with description, screenshot, and link to deployed application.

 This webite has been created for Horiseon - a marketing agency that follows accessibility standards so that it is optimised for search engines.

 Site URL: https://lonelyorphan.github.io/week1-homework/